 This is the first out of 3-4 blogs about friendships

-Friendships are underrated and not taken as seriously as they should, in my view.
-My book (work in progress and yet to be named) is dedicated to the two forms of relationships a majority of people have throughout life; the romantic relationship with a partner and the friendships with good friends.
-As mentioned, in my opinion, the latter isn't taken seriously enough, It differs from culture to culture.
-For example, if I talk about the culture I'm most familiar with, the Swedish so are good friends generally treated like "buddies."
-The regular Swedish male does not attend his good friend's parent's funeral.
-Neither does he invite his good friends to his daughter's wedding.
-Furthermore, workmates are not invited to a colleague's wedding.
-These examples are not empirically validated, just what I experienced knowing the Swedish mentality very well.
+Furthermore, workmates are usually not on the guestlist for a colleague's wedding.
+These examples are not empirically validated, just what I experienced and know about the Swedish mentality.
 Why is it like this?
-It has to do with obviously treating and categorize people differently and being politically correct.
-In Sweden, there are family and relatives and then further down the list friends and colleagues.
-I have a problem with this or I wouldn't write about it.
+It has to do with treating and categorizing people differently and being politically correct.
+There are family and relatives in Sweden and then further down the list friends and colleagues.
+I have a problem with this, or I wouldn't write about it.
 For me, a good friend isn't just a "mate" I always try to treat my good friends like a sister or brother.

-Israel, has a different "friendship culture" compared with Sweden.
-Due to the mandatory military service after high-school, boys do three and girls two years.
+Israel has a different "friendship culture" compared with Sweden.
+Due to the mandatory military service after high school, boys do three and girls two years.
 It forms deep, many times lifelong relationships.
-You have friends for life, even after the service you meet (if you are a male) every year for about three weeks to do reserve service.
-This occurs into the late thirties depending on your civil status.
+You have friends for life, even after the service you meet (if you are a male) every year for about three weeks to do reserve service, into the late thirties depending on your civil status.
 In Israeli society, people rely on their army buddies; they call them up if they need help.
 Israel is a small country.
 Even though one doesn't know everyone, society is built on connections and favors (which contributes to a high level of back-scratching and corruption).
 As an outsider coming to Israel at age 46 with no Israeli military service, I have a different experience.
-I have had three friends in the past who, after knowing them for only a short time, behaved like really good friends.
+I have had three friends in the past who behaved like really good friends after knowing them for only a short time.
 I thought I had good friends for years to come.
-All three, in different ways, didn't keep the unwritten rules of friendship.
-We aren't friends anymore because I became deeply insulted and when confronted I was only met with a "blank stare" and defensive B.S.
-Of course, this could be culturally related, and from my side having high standards on how a friend should behave.
+All three, in different ways, didn't keep the (my) unwritten rules of friendship.
+We aren't friends anymore because I became deeply insulted, and when confronted, I was only met with a "blank stare" and defensive B.S.
+Of course, this could be culturally related, and from my side, having high standards on how a friend should behave.

 The bottom line is what I write extensively in my book is about commitment and effort, which differ tremendously between the romantic and the friendship relationship for most people.